Uganda

 Stamp duty

-The following tax change is contained in the Stamp Duty (Amendment) Act, 2024:
+The following stamp duty changes are contained in the Stamp Duty (Amendment) Act, 2024:

 - Increase in the minimum requirement for locally sourced material for strategic investment projects from 50% to 80%.